New Books on Five Trailblazing Artists

 Thank You to Our Benefactors

-ACI gratefully acknowledges our Founding Sponor, BMO Financial Group.
+ACI gratefully acknowledges our Founding Sponsor, BMO Financial Group.

-We thank the 2020–2021 Canadian Online Art Book Project Title Sponsors for their support: Anonymous, Alexandra Bennett in memory of Jalynn Bennett, Kiki and Ian Delaney (Delaney Family Foundation), and The Sabourin Family Foundation.
+We thank the 2020–2021 Canadian Online Art Book Project Title Sponsors for their support: Anonymous, Alexandra Bennett in memory of Jalynn Bennett, Kiki and Ian Delaney, the Koerner Foundation in memory of Walter C. Koerner, and The Sabourin Family Foundation.

-We recognize our 2020–2021 Season Sponsors for their generosity: John and Katia Bianchini, Linda and Steven Diener, Richard and Donna Ivey, Michelle Koerner and Kevin Doyle, Nancy McCain and Bill Morneau, The McLean Foundation, Gerald Sheff and Shanitha Kachan Charitable Foundation, and Bruce V. Walter and Erica Segal.
+We recognize our 2020–2021 Season Sponsors for their generosity: John and Katia Bianchini, Linda and Steven Diener, Richard and Donna Ivey, Michelle Koerner and Kevin Doyle, Bill Morneau Nancy McCain Foundation at Toronto Foundation, The McLean Foundation, Gerald Sheff and Shanitha Kachan Charitable Foundation, and Bruce V. and Erica Walter.